 General information

 AC-4 as specified in ETSI TS 103 190-2 [98] is the only NGA codec selected for the use in NorDig and support therefore is mandatory for all NorDig HEVC IRDs launched after 1st of July 2020.

+All NorDig HEVC IRDs launched after 1st of July 2020 are required to support AC-4 as specified in ETSI TS 103 190-2 [98].

+In the context of AC-4, Audio Preselections are implemented as ‘AC-4 presentations’, and Audio Programme Components are implemented by ‘substream groups’.<check wording>

-AC-4 offers the possibility to carry many different components in one stream, and to combine these components into complete experiences in the IRD.
-Therefore, receiver mixing capabilities are fundamental to every AC-4 decoder.
+AC-4 offers the possibility to carry many different audio programme components/substreams inside one stream/PID, and to combine these components/substreams into complete experiences in the IRD.
+Therefore, receiver mixing capabilities are fundamental to every AC-4 decoder. <align with similar text from IRD spec; “An NGA/AC-4 stream may consist of multiple substreams (such as Music & Effects, dialogue/multiple dialogues for different languages, supplementary audio etc), and mixing capabilities of different substreams into an AC-4 presentation are fundamental to every AC-4 decoder.”>

+The intended typical use-case for AC-4 is that one service has only one AC-4 elementary stream/PID and that AC-4 stream includes multiple substreams for all languages, types and formats for that service.
+As a minimum, all experiences targeting one language (e.g. different types and/or output formats) shall be included in one single NGA stream as IRDs are not required to consider any other stream (neither coded in NGA nor legacy audio format) for presentation selection.

-The AC-4 elementary streams each carry a table of contents (TOC) which lists the different experiences (called presentations) that can be derived.
+The AC-4 elementary streams/PIDs each carry a table of contents (TOC) which lists the different experiences (called presentations) that can be derived.

-In the context of AC-4, Audio Preselections are implemented as AC-4 presentations, and Audio Programme Components are implemented by substream groups.